1020 Jackson Hill Road | Burns, TN 37029

 TournamentsLet our golfing event experts customize and plan your event.
 Our experienced staff can take care of all your golfing and catering needs.
 Call for our tournament outing packet.

 AccommodationsThe inn overlooks the lovely Lake Acorn.
-Amenities include cable television, year-round indoor pool, hot tub, outdoor pool, exercise room and laundry facilities.
-The Inn has 120 rooms and 5 suites with every room having a view of the lake.
+Amenities include cable television, year-round indoor pool, hot tub, seasonal outdoor pool, exercise room and laundry facilities.

 Restaurant Hours of Operation